Frequently Asked Question: What Is a Maquiladora?

 “Maquiladora” is a manufacturing solution created in the 1960’s to utilize preferential tariff agreements between the U.S. and Mexico & to encourage foreign investment in that country.
 Today, the Maquiladoras in Mexico are referred to as the IMMEX program (Industría Manufacturera Maquiladora y de Servicio de Exportación).

 A Maquiladora in Mexico refers to a factory or plant that is based typically near the Mexico/U.S. border.
-The manufacturing operation is staffed by workers from Mexico, but is commonly owned & operated by a U.S. company (although other countries such as China, can also operate a Maquiladora in Mexico.)
+The Mexico shelter manufacturing services partner is staffed by workers from Mexico, but is commonly owned & operated by a U.S. company (although other countries such as China, can also operate a Maquiladora in Mexico.)
 A Maquiladora allows factories to be largely duty free and tariff-free.

-This approach has many benefits for businesses looking to outsource their manufacturing needs.
-These needs may be due to cost competitiveness or availability of labor to meet demand.
+This approach has many benefits for businesses looking to outsource their manufacturing needs to a company that specializes in co-production manufacturing.
+These needs may a need to reduce manufacturing costs or availability of labor to meet demand.

 The maquiladora model is the primary labor source for manufacturing production at NovaLink.
 A talented & educated worker population with a mean age of 26 years, the maquiladoras in Mexico have demonstrated the capacity to construct & create sophisticated products for our clients manufacturing in Mexico.